perceptualrobots/chatgpt/report_generator/README.md

 ## Report Sections
 1. Title Page (with Abstract, Version, and Author)
-2. Executive Summary
-3. Introduction
+2. Introduction
-4. Background
+3. Background
-5. Methodology
+4. Methodology
-6. Experimental Results
+5. Experimental Results
-7. Discussion
+6. Discussion
-8. Recommendations & Future Work
+7. Recommendations & Future Work
-9. References
+8. References

 **Note**: The Abstract is auto-generated from other sections and displayed on the title page.